Trusted-AI/adversarial-robustness-toolbox/docs/guide/notebooks.rst

 `adversarial_training_mnist.ipynb`_ demonstrates adversarial training of a neural network to harden the model against adversarial samples using the MNIST dataset.

-Tensorflow v2
+TensorFlow v2
 -------------

-`art-for-tensorflow-v2-callable.ipynb`_ show how to use ART with Tensorflow v2 in eager execution mode with a model in form of a callable class or python function.
+`art-for-tensorflow-v2-callable.ipynb`_ show how to use ART with TensorFlow v2 in eager execution mode with a model in form of a callable class or python function.

-`art-for-tensorflow-v2-keras.ipynb`_ demonstrates ART with Tensorflow v2 using tensorflow.keras without eager execution.
+`art-for-tensorflow-v2-keras.ipynb`_ demonstrates ART with TensorFlow v2 using tensorflow.keras without eager execution.

 Attacks
 -------